Council Regulations 1 of 2010

 (6) All contracts for the acquisition of goods and services otherwise than by purchase (for example, leasing arrangements) must be negotiated through the Purchasing Department and notified to the Head of Payment Services.

-(7) All procurement through the use of a credit card must comply with the financial control procedures for the card, which are issued by the Head of Payment Services.
-It is the responsibility of the head of unit to agree the chosen credit and transaction limits with the Head of Payment Services, and to ensure that the limits are adhered to.
+(7) All procurement through the use of a credit card must comply with the financial control procedures for the card, which are issued by the Chief Cashier.
+It is the responsibility of the head of unit to agree the chosen credit and transaction limits with the Chief Cashier, and to ensure that the limits are adhered to.

-(1) All salaries and expenses processed within the University should meet the requirements set out in the Payroll process control framework and Expenses and Benefits Guide.
+(1) All salaries and expenses processed within the University should meet the requirements set out in the Payroll process control framework and the expenses policy and process.

 (2) Statute XIV deals with the employment of academic and support staff, and the first section of that statute covers authority to employ and dismiss staff.
 Written authorisation must be obtained through Personnel Services before heads of unit, departmental administrators and others may issue contracts of employment on behalf of their units.